 A data scientist analyzes business data to extract meaningful insights.
 In other words, a data scientist solves business problems through a series of steps, including:

-- Gather data from multiple sources—enterprise data, public data, etc
+- The data scientist gathers structured and unstructured data from many disparate sources—enterprise data, public data, etc.

-- Prepare the results and insights to share with the appropriate stakeholders
+- The data scientists finish the task by preparing the results and insights to share with the appropriate stakeholders and communicating the results.

 Now we should be aware of some machine learning algorithms which are beneficial in understanding data science clearly.